niamurrell/sarasoueidan.com/content/case-studies/provata.md

 +++
 type = "case-study"
-projectPreviewImage = "provata_health.png"
-projectDescription = "A returning client, I’ve worked with Provata—a US-based health company—more than four times, building and expanding their marketing Web site, as well as building the graphical user interface for one of the company’s internal Web application."
+title = "The Provata Case Study by Sara Soueidan" projectPreviewImage = "provata_health.png" projectDescription = "A returning client, I’ve worked with Provata—a US-based health company—more than four times, building and expanding their marketing Web site, as well as building the graphical user interface for one of the company’s internal Web application."